-The tax software programs – the same popular products people buy every year – make tax filing easy, walking taxpayers through the process of filing online, cutting down on errors and helping taxpayers get their refunds faster – with no hidden costs or fees.
+The tax software programs – the same popular products people buy every year – make tax filing easy, walking taxpayers through the process of filing online, cutting down on errors, and helping taxpayers get their refunds faster – with no hidden costs or fees.

+- The programs use information you enter to help you determine if you qualify for tax credits, such as the Earned Income Tax Credit.
 Vermont taxpayers can use Free File anywhere – in the comfort of their own home, or wherever there is a computer with internet access.

 - Most tax software vendors have two websites, one that is meant for use by the general public where a fee may be charged.
 The other site for those eligible for Free File.

 - Do not use the IRS' Free File link if you will file a Vermont return.
 To use Free File for your Vermont return, file both your federal and Vermont returns through the links provided on this page.
 The IRS Free File link brings you to the vendor's Free File site; however, you cannot complete a Vermont return from the IRS link.